metastack/ocaml-legacy/README.md

 The following patches relate to [GitHub Pull Requests](https://github.com/ocaml/ocaml/pulls) and [Mantis](http://caml.inria.fr/mantis) PRs:

-[`GPR820`](https://github.com/ocaml/ocaml/pull/820) (OCaml 4.01.0--): fixes various issues with compilation of the debugging version of the bytecode runtime.
-Versions before 4.01.0 not yet reviewed.
+[`GPR820`](https://github.com/ocaml/ocaml/pull/820) (OCaml 4.00.0--): fixes various issues with compilation of the debugging version of the bytecode runtime.
+The is probably necessary for versions prior to 4.00, but those versions will also need the machinery for `-with-debug-runtime` to be back-ported (at present, that's not considered necessary).

 [`PR3485`](http://caml.inria.fr/mantis/view.php?id=3485) (OCaml 3.07--3.08.2): back-ports a Cygwin-related change made in OCaml 3.08.3.